Nathan Fillion: 2009–2018

+2018–present

+In the late 2010s and early 2020s, Fillion made appearances in numerous films by director James Gunn, playing supporting roles such as T.D.K. in The Suicide Squad and Master Karja in Guardians of the Galaxy Vol. 3.

+In 2025, he appeared as DC Comics superhero Guy Gardner/Green Lantern in Gunn's 2025 film Superman.
+Fillion had previously portrayed a different Green Lantern, Hal Jordan, in multiple animated projects.
+In a later post on his Threads account, Gunn confirmed that Fillion would continue to play the role of Gardner beyond Superman in the larger DCU, a interconnected universe that Superman is a part of based on the DC Comics mythos.
+In 2024, Variety reported that Fillion is expected to reprise his role as Gardner in a supporting role in the upcoming DCU series Lanterns, a series that will feature other human Green Lanterns Hal Jordan and John Stewart as the main characters.
+Fillion also appeared as Gardner in the second season of Peacemaker.

 In popular culture

 Fillion has been associated with the public artist Martin Firrell since 2009.
 He is the subject of two works of contemporary public art by Firrell: Complete Hero (digital projections of text and video portraiture to the West and North elevations of the Guards Chapel, Wellington Barracks, London, 2009) and Metascifi (a digital app investigating American television science fiction series for ideas and strategies for living well).

 Fillion was the 'face' of Complete Hero.
 The artist explained the choice of Fillion as follows: "I wanted to make a piece of work that looked at all kinds of heroism, not just the usual derring-do of white square-jawed men.
 But I thought it would be interesting to start with a white, square-jawed man and Nathan Fillion agreed to take part."

 In Metascifi, Fillion discusses the deeper significance of his Firefly character Captain Mal Reynolds, reflecting on some of the universal preoccupations of any human life: death, love, evil, intimacy, power, vulnerability, violence and freedom.

-For August 7 and 8, 2021, the Edmonton city hall was renamed the Nathan Fillion Civilian Pavilion after a petition from fans with over 27,000 signatures and support from Fillion's costars in The Suicide Squad.
+In August 2021, Edmonton City Hall was renamed the Nathan Fillion Civilian Pavilion for 24 hours, after a petition from fans with over 27,000 signatures and support from Fillion's costars in The Suicide Squad.

 Philanthropy

-In 2007, Fillion and author PJ Haarsma co-founded the non-profit organization Kids Need to Read, to help inspire children's imaginations by getting more books into underfunded libraries.
+In 2007, Fillion and author PJ Haarsma co-founded the non-profit organisation Kids Need to Read, to help inspire children's imaginations by getting more books into underfunded libraries.

 Fillion's association with Charity: Water garnered over $60,000 worth of donations in 2019.